cfpb/consumerfinance.gov/docs/elasticsearch-implementation.md

 ### Document Class

 This class is a model of what we load into our elasticsearch index.
-It should define the various fields and their types as well as do any data preparation/manipulation prior to being saved in the ElasticSearch index.
+It should define the various fields and their types as well as do any data preparation/manipulation prior to being saved in the Elasticsearch index.
 This class extends the django-elasticsearch-dsl `Document` class and should have a reference to the wagtail page within its django subclass.
 Below is an example document.

 ```python